Positive Representations of Split Real Simply-laced Quantum Groups: Unitary equivalence

 \section{Unitary equivalence $\cP_{\l}\simeq \cP_{w(\l)}$}

-So far we have constructed the positive principal series represntations for the parameter $\l\in\R^r$ where $r$ is the rank of $\g$.
-We know that in the compact case, the finite dimensional representations are parametrized by the cone of the positive weights $P^+\subset \fh_\R^*$, where $\fh_\R$ is the real form of the Cartan subalgebra $\fh\subset\g$.
-Below we will show Theorem \ref{RW} from the introduction that the situation for $\cU_q(\g_\R)$ is exactly the same.
+So far we have constructed the positive principal series representations for the parameter $\l\in\R^r$ where $r$ is the rank of $\g$.
+We know that in the compact case, the finite-dimensional representations are parametrized by the cone of the dominant weights $P^+\subset \fh_\R^*$, where $\fh_\R$ is the real form of the Cartan subalgebra $\fh\subset\g$.
+Below we will show Theorem \ref{RW} that the positive representation $\cP_\l$ of $\cU_q(\g_\R)$ also depends only on the parameter $\l$ lying on the real span of the dominant cone.